ZoneMinder/zmeventnotification/docs/guides/principles.rst

     It is important to note here that if zmNinja is not able to connect to the ES at least for the first time, you will never receive notifications.
 Check your ``tokens.txt`` file to make sure you have entries.
 If you don't that means zmNinja can't reach your ES.

 You will also note that ``tokens.txt`` does not contain any other entries besides android and iOS. zmNinja desktop does not feature here, for example.
 That is because ``tokens.txt`` only exists to store FCM registrations. zmNinja desktop only receives notifications when it is running and via websockets, so that connection is established when the desktop app runs.
-FCM tokens on the other hand need to be remembered, because zmNinja may not be running in your phone and the ES still nees to send out notifications to all tokens (devices) that might have previously registered.
+FCM tokens on the other hand need to be remembered, because zmNinja may not be running in your phone and the ES still needs to send out notifications to all tokens (devices) that might have previously registered.

 3.2.4: Wait, what on earth is a "Rules file"?